-Flow Control in Modern JS: Callbacks to Promises to Async/Await — SitePoint
+Flow Control in JavaScript: Callbacks, Promises, async/await

 - Error handling is better.

-catchblocks can be used in the same way as synchronous code.
+try/catchblocks can be used in the same way as synchronous code.

 - Support is good.
-It’s implemented in all browsers (except IE and Opera Mini) and Node 7.6+.
+It’s implemented in all modern browsers and Node 7.6+.

 That said, not all is perfect …